 There was a time when ginger was an ingredient only found in Asian dishes, but the root has become a common ingredient in everyday cooking, adding a bright tang to everything from salad dressing to sauces.
 But it has also found a place on the sweet table in the form of candied or crystallized ginger.
 And although this may appear to be a specialized treat (the price tags at the store sure say that), it's pretty simple to make yourself.

 Serve on its own, in desserts and cocktails, or as a sugary pop in savory dishes.
 Candied ginger can take a simple dish and make it special.
 Baked pineapple chicken with candied ginger, for example, combines the fruit with candied ginger and green onions to flavor juicy baked bird.
 For these baked Island barbecued chicken leg quarters, ground and candied ginger are added to the sauce to enhance the tropical flavor.
-Use the candied ginger as a garnish for exotic drinks such as a Sweet Heat cocktail and Moscato ginger iced tea.
-And we can't forget desserts, of course; add candied ginger to a simple-flavored ice cream, sprinkle on top of a fruit crumble, or use as a garnish for a chocolate cake.
+Use the candied ginger as a garnish for drinks like a sweet heat cocktail and Moscato ginger iced tea.
+And we can't forget desserts, of course; chop and add candied ginger to ice cream or gingerbread, or use as a garnish for a chocolate cake.

 Peel and thinly slice the ginger root.